darktable-org/dtdocs/content/module-reference/overview.md

 [processing modules](./processing-modules/_index.md)
 : Processing modules are used exclusively in the darkroom view.
 Each module performs a processing operation on the image before passing its output to the next module for further processing.
 Together this sequence of processing steps forms the [pixelpipe](../darkroom/pixelpipe/the-pixelpipe-and-module-order.md).

-  Processing modules have a _Synopsis_ section which gives:
+  Processing modules have a _Synopsis_ section which gives a brief summary of the module (the information can also be seen as a tooltip when hovering over the module name).
+The following information is shown:
     * a brief outline of the purpose of the module
     * an indication of the purpose (e.g. corrective or creative)
     * the processing color space (e.g. non-linear, Lab)